A study of newly discovered close binary open clusters in the Milky Way: Method

-Besides the similar spatial position, binary clusters usually have similar proper motions. \cite{2022AA...666A..75S} suggest that two sub-clusters share the common proper motion if their proper motion are consistent within 3$\sigma$ error range.
+Besides the similar spatial position, binary cluster candidates usually have similar proper motions. \cite{2022AA...666A..75S} suggest that two sub-clusters share a common proper motion if their proper motions are consistent within 3$\sigma$ error range.
 In fact, such restriction is relatively lenient, which may lead to large proper motion difference.
 In this work, we take a new method.
-We compare the distance between the central proper motions ($D_{\rm pm}$) of two sub-clusters and the maximum 1-$\sigma$ error in proper motion.
-If $D_{\rm pm}$ is less than maximum 1-$\sigma$ error, i.e., $D_{\rm pm}$ $<$ max($\sigma$1$_{\rm pm}$,$\sigma$2$_{\rm pm}$), the two sub-clusters have similar proper motion (see Fig. 2).
-This gives somewhat more strict constraint of proper motions of two sub-cluster than \cite{2022AA...666A..75S}.
-It makes the results more reliable and is helpful for some in-depth studies.
+We compare the distance between the central proper motions ($D_{\rm pm}$) of two sub-clusters and the maximum 1$\sigma$ error in proper motion.
+If $D_{\rm pm}$ is less than maximum 1$\sigma$ error, i.e. $D_{\rm pm}$ $<$ max($\sigma$1$_{\rm pm}$, $\sigma$2$_{\rm pm}$), the two sub-clusters have similar proper motion (see Fig.~\ref{sec:fig.2}).
+This gives somewhat more strict constraint of proper motions of two sub-cluster than \cite{2022AA...666A..75S}, but it makes the results more reliable.

-Through this process, we found 116 binary cluster candidates.
-However, we find that many clusters form binary clusters with more than two other clusters, which we refer to as cluster aggregates.
-In the following binary cluster analysis we eliminated all these cluster aggregates.
+Through this process, we found 116 preliminary binary cluster candidates.
+However, we find that many clusters form groups with more than two clusters, which we refer to as cluster aggregates.
+In the following binary analysis we eliminated all cluster aggregates.
+This work investigates only the cluster pairs composed of two sub-clusters.
+The membership and characteristics of cluster aggregates will be examined in the future works.

+In addition, we checked whether a binary cluster candidate including moving group or unbound object.
+We also check whether a binary cluster candidate is gravitationally bound.
+The one-dimensional velocity dispersion ($\sigma_{\rm 1D}$) is compared to the velocity dispersion that is needed for virial equilibrium ($\sigma_{\rm vir}$), to check whether a cluster candidate is bound or not.
+The radial velocity difference ($\Delta$ $RV$) of a pair is compared to the orbital velocity ($V_{\rm orb}$) to check whether a pair is gravitationally bound, and the result is double checked by comparing the Roche and tidal radii of a cluster.